kce360/Finland-LinkedIn-Job-Posts-Analysis-2022-2024-2-Ways-Excel-Only-and-SQL-Power-BI/README.md

 # LinkedIn Job Posts Analysis 2022-2024 in Finland

 ## Introduction
 The dataset was obtained from LinkedIn using the LinkedIn Jobs Scraper from the APIFY marketplace, spanning the time from November 2022 to June 1, 2024.
 According to LinkedIn (Post a Job on LinkedIn page), a job post will remain active until the poster manually closes it, or it will automatically close after six months.
 Therefore, the dataset cannot be considered a very precise data source.
-The dataset was made for my personal practice in data analysis and my personal interest in obtaining a job as a data analyst in Finland.
+The dataset was made for my practice in data analysis and my interest in obtaining a job as a data analyst in Finland.
 However, it can be presented as a general snapshot of the job market in Finland from 2022 to 2024.

 We have no information about when the vacancies are closed (after what time), so some interesting insights are possibly missing, such as how quickly positions for analysts are closed and how many candidates are needed to find the right one.
 Some data may not be accurate due to the lack of initial data; for example, I had to fill in missing fields left empty by job posters.
 Some job descriptions are not informative and lack details, such as location discrepancies.
 Some job posts are dummies created to gather personal data or analyze the market of candidates with no intention of hiring anyone.